mlarrousse/scripts/setup/VPN/AnyConnect-MFA-WSL2.md

 1. https://github.com/microsoft/WSL/issues/4285#issuecomment-522201021

 ## Installing AnyConnect (First time Setup)
 If you don't have the AnyConnect standalone client already, talk to your software provisioning department.
-As far as I can tell the client's arent available for direct download without a lisence.
+As far as I can tell the clients aren't available for direct download without a lisence.

 ## WSL2 resolv.conf ( first time setup )
 Lets start getting things working OFF VPN first, then we'll add it into the mix later.